 “Exceptions do exist,” he says.
 “In most cases, therefore, the right question to ask would be ‘Is there insurance coverage under these specific facts?’”

-There’s a big difference between asking about legal protections that apply equally to everyone versus insurance coverage that can vary from policy to policy.
-If the terms of the insurance agreement have final say, then all you can do is speak with an insurance agent before letting someone else drive the car.
+There’s a big difference between asking about legal protections that apply equally to everyone versus insurance coverage which can vary from policy to policy.
+If the terms of the insurance agreement have the final say, then all you can do is speak with an insurance agent before letting somebody else drive the car.
 It turns out that is exactly what State Farm advises you to do.

-Even then, different insurance carriers may have different ways to determine whether you’re covered if you borrow a friend’s car.
+Even then, different insurers may have different ways to determine whether you’re covered if you borrow a friend’s car.
 Progressive says coverage depends on how much you’re using the vehicle and what you’re using it for.

 If this three-sentence answer doesn’t give you absolute clarity, you’re not alone.

-When shopping for auto insurance, you may be choosing between policies with very different kinds of coverage for incidents that occur when you’ve loaned the car to a friend.
+When asking quote for an auto insurance premium, you may be choosing between policies with very different kinds of coverage for incidents that occur when you’ve loaned any of your cars to anyone.
 You’re also choosing between insurance companies with very different practices for handling these types of claims.